Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Geography/Baedoor_Continent/Kaer/Cities/Disanteldir.md

 |                  Disanteldir concept art                   | Map of erdic islands, including island of Disane |

 **Disanteldir** is small mining town built to excavate metals and stone from [Disane island](/Loreum/Topics/Geography/Baedoor_Continent/Kaer/Disane.md).
-The monumental Sain ruin reigns over the erdic buildings built around, bracing on the small hill nearby.
+The monumental Kain ruin reigns over the erdic buildings built around, bracing on the small hill nearby.
 Whole city infrastructure is made to support the supply chain from mines.

-When ruled by Sain, Disane was exchanged few times with saphtri during wars.
+When ruled by Kain, Disane was exchanged few times with saphtri during wars.
 To this day, saphtri make fairly big minority of its population.

 ### Banner